Date functions

 Function bundle: Core

-Returns the current date in the local time of the client.
+Returns the current Date at midnight in the time zone of the profile's execution context.

 Return value: Date